What's That Smell? It's the Dreaded Bradford Pear

 Until then, what to do?

-It's spring.
-The Bradford pears are blooming.
+In early spring, the Bradford pears bloom.
 The next time you pass one, take a deep breath.
 If you don't like the smell, hold your nose, and perhaps complain about it online.
 And daydream.

 "If I only had a DeLorean," Beasley says, referencing the time-traveling automobile in the "Back to the Future" movie franchise.
 "Yes, I'd wipe this tree from the American landscape."